orrzohar/PROB/README.md

 # Overview
-PROB adapts the Deformable DETR model by adding the proposed 'probabalistic objectness' head.
-In training, we alterante between distribution estimation (top right) and objectness likelihood maximization of **matched ground-truth objects** (top left).
-For interence, the objectness probability multiplies the classification probabilities.
+PROB adapts the Deformable DETR model by adding the proposed 'probabilistic objectness' head.
+In training, we alternate between distribution estimation (top right) and objectness likelihood maximization of **matched ground-truth objects** (top left).
+For inference, the objectness probability multiplies the classification probabilities.
 For more, see the manuscript.

 ![prob](./docs/Method.png)